The Definitive Guide to Medical Sponges and Dental Sponges: Nonwoven fabrics vs Woven Fabrics

 Sponge Absorbency of Woven and Nonwoven Sponges

-As mentioned earlier, nonwoven sponges are lint-free, while woven fabrics are non-linting and can have fiber.
+One of the benefits of nonwoven sponges is that they are lint-free, while woven fabrics can be non-linting and may have fiber.
 Nonwoven fabrics have more space between the fibers; these spaces act as reservoirs to store liquids, thus having a higher absorbency capacity.
-Because the fibers in a woven fabric are tightly spun into yarn, there is less space between the fibers for liquids to be held.
-Naturally the more “plys” (layers) in a sponge (nonwoven or woven), the higher the absorbency capacity.
+Because the fibers in woven fabrics are tightly spun into yarn, there is less space between the fibers for liquids to be held.